Sample-efficient LLM Optimization with Reset Replay: Scaling Replay Number with Resets

-\textbf{Replays with Reset Data}.
-As preference algorithms~\citep{meng2024simpo,tran2023iterative} collect data using the on-policy setting, we develop a replay strategy into the reset loop.
-Specifically, we first sample multiple trajectories $\{\mathbf{y}_1, \cdots, \mathbf{y}_K\}$ for each prompt $\mathbf{x}$, and then re-annotate them with a reward verifier $r$ that selects the highest-scoring one as $\mathbf{y}_w$ and the lowest-scoring one as $\mathbf{y}_l$~\citep{pace2024west}.
-The preference pairs $(\mathbf{x}, \mathbf{y}_w, \mathbf{y}_l)$ generated by the reward signals are collected in a set of pairs $\mathcal{T}$, a.k.a., a new transition batch.
-However, to avoid duplicating the update with each replay, a certain ratio of the initial samples is mixed into the transition batch, where the pair is formalized as $(\mathbf{x}, \mathbf{y}, \mathbf{y}'_l)$\footnote{The lose sample $\mathbf{y}'_l$ is from the dataset $\mathcal{D}$ if it have preference data, otherwise, it is rolled out in the initial model $\pi_{\theta_\text{init}}$ with the same collection method.}.
-In this high replay number setting, for every replay $\ell$, we set a linear rollout ratio $\varepsilon$ working on each batch.
-The ratio goes up as the number of replays declines, which means the model further learns from the experience of the initial sample.
-In practice, given an initial ratio $\varepsilon_{\text{init}}=1$, each replay adjusts the ratio to be $\varepsilon\gets \varepsilon_{\text{init}}(1-\frac{\ell}{2L})$, controlling whether transitions are sampled from the current rolled out sample or the initial sample, to increase the diversity of the transition batch.
-The intuition behind it is to mitigate experiences of primed LLMs' uncertainty, allowing the model to simultaneously utilize the on/off-policy data~\citep{tajwar2024preference}, especially at a high replay number, and thus approach the target distribution.
+\textbf{Replays with Data Reset}.
+As preference algorithms~\citep{meng2024simpo,tran2023iterative} collect data using the on-policy setting, we develop a periodic data reset into replays.
+Specifically, we first sample multiple trajectories $\{\mathbf{y}_1, \cdots, \mathbf{y}_K\}$ for each prompt $\mathbf{x}$, and then re-annotate them with a reward verifier $r$ (e.g., ArmoRM) that selects the highest-scoring one as $\mathbf{y}_w$ and the lowest-scoring one as $\mathbf{y}_l$~\citep{pace2024west}.
+The preference pairs $(\mathbf{x}, \mathbf{y}_w, \mathbf{y}_l)$ explicitly constructed by the reward signals are collected in a set of pairs $\mathcal{T}$, a.k.a., a transition buffer.
+However, to avoid duplicating the update with each replay, a certain ratio $\varepsilon$ of initial experiences is mixed into the transition buffer, where the pair is formalized as $(\mathbf{x}, \mathbf{y}, \mathbf{y}'_l)$. $\mathbf{y}'_l$ is from the dataset $\mathcal{D}$ if it has preference data; otherwise, it is rolled out in the initial model $\pi_{\theta_\text{init}}$.
+For every replay $\ell$, we set a linear ratio $\varepsilon$ working on each buffer.
+The ratio goes up as the number of replays declines, which means the model further learns from the initial experiences.
+In practice, given an initial ratio $\varepsilon_{\text{init}}=1$, each replay adjusts the ratio to be $\varepsilon\gets \varepsilon_{\text{init}}(1-\frac{\ell}{2L})$.
+This decaying schedule acts as a soft curriculum.
+In early replays, a higher $\varepsilon$ grounds the model in known high-quality demonstrations to prevent early collapse.
+As $\ell$ increases, the model gradually shifts focus to its own generated rollouts, allowing it to refine its policy on the newly explored high-reward regions.